blakkan/blakkan.github.io/_posts/2023-09-20-NavarreteGrapeHarvest.md

 ---

 Only 576 kilometers to go...
-This sign is at a famous vinyard entering Navrette.
-Note the new fleece jacket around my waist.
+This sign is at a famous vinyard entering Navarete.
+Note the new jacket around my waist.
 Weather has been getting colder.
 Note also the footwear replacing the hiking shoes in which I've been blistering.
-Recently the trail has been clay instead of gravel and *much* nicer to walk on.
+Recently the trail has been clay instead of gravel and is *much* nicer to walk on.
 (Perhaps the clay soil is the reason this is a grape-growing region.)

 ![Stephanine and sign](/images/spain/2023-09-20/image5.jpeg){: .dropshadow }